Yandex Cloud

 Required paid resourcesRequired paid resources

-• Transfer fee: Using computing resources and the number of transferred data rows (see Data Transfer pricing).
+• Each transfer: use of computing resources and number of transferred data rows (see Data Transfer pricing).

 Getting startedGetting started